 B.A Honours in Computer Science, University of Toronto, Canada

-Md.
-Zaki Bin Ragman
+Mohd Zaki Bin Ragman

 Zaki brings with him more than 18 years of experience in various creative industries, from illustration to animation.
 Zaki has been a valuable addition to various companies such as Scrawl Studios and Chip & Toons taking up the responsibility of Animation Director in both places.
 In addition to his illustrious career, Zaki has also been published 5 times - with his latest comic, Badang, being a historical comic based on the Second World War in Singapore.
 Zaki completed his formal education with MAGES Institute of Excellence, graduating with a Diploma in Entertainment Design.

 Founder, Explosive Barrel (Game Studio)